Simply Healthy Family may collect a share of sales or other compensation from the links on this page.

 Mini Cakes

 Are you hosting a gathering?
-Making mini cakes rather than one large cake can look very striking and certainly will prompt your guests to ask for your cheesecake recipe.
+Making mini cakes rather than one large cake can look striking and prompt your guests to request your cheesecake recipe.
 Is the recipe in this article as usual, but instead of making one big cake, make several little cakes.

 Fruit Topping

 Fruit toppings and cheesecake are a match made in heaven.
-Fruit with a tangy aftertaste are better options for cheesecake toppings as they compliment the richness of the cream cheese perfectly; however, feel free to go for whatever fruit you like the most.
+Fruit with a tangy aftertaste is a better option for cheesecake toppings as they complement the cream cheese’s richness perfectly; however, feel free to go for whatever fruit you like the most.

 Top Idea: Why don’t you make a homemade fruity jam for your cheesecake topping?